ABS-CBN Broadcasting Center: Gina Lopez Building

 The Gina Lopez Building, or also known as the ABS-CBN Foundation Building, is a five-story building behind the ELJ Communications Center.
 Built during the 1990s, the building houses the offices of the programs and initiatives under AFI.
 The building was renovated and retrofitted during the late 2000s.
-The building was renamed in 2020 after Gina Lopez who passed away in 2019.
+The building was renamed in 2020 after Gina Lopez, who died in 2019.

 ABS-CBN Audience Entrance and Tulong Center

 The ABS-CBN Audience Entrance, which is located along Eugenio Lopez Drive, serves as the main entrance for audiences of ABS-CBN shows.
 The building houses several food stalls and a lounge for audiences before being accommodated in live tapings.
-The building also housed the ABS-CBN Tulong Center, which was closed following the company's retrenchment program due to the non-franchise renewal.
+The building also housed the ABS-CBN Tulong Center, which was closed following the company's retrenchment program due to the non-broadcast franchise renewal.

+ELJ Communications Center

+The Eugenio Lopez Jr. Communications Center (also called 9501, ELJ Communications Center, or simply ELJ Center) is the newer and larger studio and office building of ABS-CBN located within the ABS-CBN Broadcasting Center.
+The building occupies ten thousand (10,000) square meters of land area and houses the network's offices, a studios, a three-level basement parking, a roof deck helipad, a film archive, a studio gallery, an exclusive executive dining restaurant, and garden.
+The building has a gross floor area of 101,608.32 square meters; almost seventy thousand (70,000) square meters of office space and over thirty thousand (30,000) square meters of parking space.
+The construction of the building, which costed 6 billion pesos, began in 1995, but was delayed due to the Asian Financial Crisis in 1997.
+It was opened in 2000, and was occupied gradually by the network in the following years, expanding the area of its business operations.
+It is a PEZA Special Economic Zone, designated as an IT center.
+It is named in honor of the late Eugenio Lopez Jr., the chairman emeritus of ABS-CBN.
+The dedication of the building was held on November 4, 2010, in a ceremony that was attended by the then-Philippine President Benigno Aquino III.